DoTheEvo/XCPng-basics/README.md

-* Tried to deploy **opnsense** with wan side and lan side networks and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options, no spending lot of time reading and investigating.
+* Tried to deploy **opnsense** with wan side and lan side networks and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options, no spending lot of time investigating.
 * Tried **snaphots** and it was simple.
 Though they are simple in all hypervisors I guess.
 * Tried **to backup a VM** to a network share and it seemed ok,